KPCC Family Addiction Support Groups

 No registration necessary, just come and listen,

-and see if you think these idea will be helpful to you in your situation.
+and see if you think these ideas will be helpful to you in your situation.

 No One Size Fits All!